 As I said earlier, you will not find a one size fits all sensory diet.
 However, there are some basic ideas on how to use and set up a sensory diet.

 Ideally, a sensory diet will include a visual schedule of breaks and activities for a child every 45 minutes to 2 hours.
 Typically a therapist will start out on the shorter end of that time frame and work up to every 2 hours, again depending on the child.
 Some may need shorter periods of time between breaks, like every 15 minutes.

 The break can typically last from 10-20 minutes, again depending on the child and situation.

 When the child gets to their break time, they are usually given visual picture options of sensory activities to choose from.
 These activities always begin with some type of vestibular or proprioceptive input (think heavy work, gross motor activities).
 Tactile activities are usually next.
-These three sensory systems are typically the big three that affect most children with sensory processing difficulties, so that is why a therapist will typically start there.
+These three sensory systems are typically the big three that affect many children with sensory processing difficulties, so that is why a therapist will start there.

 Again, depending on the child, auditory, visual, taste, and other types of sensory input could be offered.

 Once the child finishes their break they return to the activity or task they were working on, with hopefully better focus and attention to the task.

 There are a ton of resources out there with ideas on activities for sensory diets.
 This is an area we will be looking at in the next post HERE.

 In the meantime, here are some further reading resources you can look into.